Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Monoids of continuous functions

 Hence $f (t_s \Phi \gamma \Phi ^ {-1}) g \in f(B_{d_{\infty}}(t_s, \varepsilon) \cap H(2 ^ \N))g$.
 We conclude the proof by showing that $f (t_s \Phi \gamma \Phi ^ {-1}) g = u$.
 Suppose that $x\in 2 ^ \N$ is arbitrary.
 Then

 which concludes the proof. \end{proof}

-\begin{theorem}\thlabel{AC-cantor} The monoid of continuous functions on the Cantor set $2 ^ \N$ together with the compact-open topology has automatic continuity with respect to the class of second countable topological semigroups. \end{theorem} \begin{proof} This follows from \thref{propx-cantor}, \thref{lem-luke-0}, and the automatic continuity of the group of homeomorphisms of the Cantor set. \end{proof}
+\begin{theorem} The monoid of continuous functions on the Cantor set $2 ^ \N$ together with the compact-open topology has automatic continuity with respect to the class of second countable topological semigroups. \end{theorem} \begin{proof} This follows from \cref{propx-cantor}, \cref{lem-luke-0}, and the automatic continuity of the group of homeomorphisms of the Cantor set. \end{proof}

-\begin{prop}\thlabel{prop-phi-is-homeo} Suppose that $\T$ is a second countable Hausdorff semigroup topology on $C(2^{\N})$.
+\begin{prop} Suppose that $\T$ is a second countable Hausdorff semigroup topology on $C(2^{\N})$.
 Let $F$ be the subspace of constant functions in $C(2^{\N})$ and let $\phi:F \to 2 ^ \N$ (with the usual topology) be the function mapping every $f\in F$ to the unique value in $(2^{\N})f$.
 Then $\phi$ is a homeomorphism. \end{prop} \begin{proof} Suppose that $\B$ is any basis for $2 ^ \N$ consisting of clopen sets and such that $2 ^ \N\not\in \B$.

 To show that $\phi$ is continuous, suppose that $U\in\B$.
 It suffices to show that $(U)\phi ^ {-1} = \set{f\in F}{(2 ^ \N)f = \{q\},\ q \in U}$ is open in $F$.
 If $y\not\in U$, then we define $f: 2 ^ \N\to 2 ^ \N$ such that